ComplianceMar 2026~6 min

 What the Renters' Rights Act actually means for letting agents — a practical guide

-The Renters' Rights Act came into force on 1 May 2026.
-If you manage rental properties in England, this is the most significant legislative change since the Housing Act 1988.
-Here is what actually changed, what you need to do, and the deadlines you cannot miss.
+The Renters' Rights Act comes into force on 1 May 2026.
+If you manage rental properties in England, this will be the most significant legislative change since the Housing Act 1988.
+Here is what actually changes, what you need to do, and the deadlines you cannot miss.
+This article was written ahead of the Act coming into force — the deadlines below are confirmed by the UK Government.

-Section 21 is abolished.
-No-fault evictions are gone.
-Every tenancy is now a periodic tenancy from day one — there are no more fixed terms.
-Landlords can only recover possession using the reformed Section 8 grounds, which now include mandatory grounds for sale and landlord occupation but with stricter notice periods.
+Section 21 will be abolished.
+No-fault evictions will be gone.
+Every tenancy becomes a periodic tenancy from day one — there will be no more fixed terms.
+Landlords will only be able to recover possession using the reformed Section 8 grounds, which will include mandatory grounds for sale and landlord occupation but with stricter notice periods.

 Pet requests.
 Tenants have the right to request permission to keep a pet.
 Landlords must respond within 42 days and can only refuse on reasonable grounds.
 If they don't respond, consent is deemed granted.